dense-analysis/ale/README.md

 ## Supported Languages and Tools

+This plugin supports the following languages and tools.
+All available tools will be run in combination, so they can be complementary.

 <!--
 Keep the table rows sorted alphabetically by the language name, and the tools in the tools column sorted alphabetically by the tool